Website icon Xpert.Digital

 SMT lines and pick-and-place technology

-Surface Mount Technology (SMT) lines are at the center of modern electronics production.
-The automation of these production lines includes high-precision pick-and-place systems, which place microscopic components on circuit boards.
-Computer vision systems enable precise positioning and significantly reduce human errors.
+Surface Mount Technology (SMT) lines are at the heart of modern electronics manufacturing.
+The automation of these production lines includes high-precision pick-and-place systems that position microscopically small components onto printed circuit boards.
+Computer vision systems enable precise positioning and significantly reduce human error.

 Modern SMT automation integrated: